 Photo by Jazzmin Nilsson

-For 18 years I was a light yet stubbornly addicted smoker.
-Perhaps my habit was a result of growing up with a Dutch mom who handed me wisdom like: “Thijs, you’re 11 now.
-It’s time for you to learn how to roll smokes for your mommy.”
+For 18 years I was a light-yet-stubbornly-addicted smoker.
+Perhaps my habit was a result of growing up with a Dutch mum who handed me wisdom like: “Thijs, you’re 11 now.
+It’s time for you to learn how to roll smokes for your mummy.”
 There were periods where I’d just smoke one cigarette a day, and there were times when a pack wouldn’t see me through.
-But quitting—really quitting—was something I found I was able to manage for a week at most.
+But quitting – really quitting – was something I found I was able to manage for a week at most.

 Earlier this year, I reached a few conclusions that seem completely obvious, but are still the kind of truths that addicts love to ignore:

 – Smoking is a boring, useless addiction.
 The only joy in smoking is giving in to the addiction.